mendix/docs/content/howto/integration/execute-an-sql-statement-on-an-external-database.md

 The Mendix Platform offers many ways to integrate with external data, but integrating with external databases has not been a seamless experience until now.
 The **Database connector** module can be used to seamlessly connect to external databases without limiting you in your choice of database or SQL dialect, enabling you to incorporate your external data directly in your Mendix application.
 This document will focus on executing an SQL (_Structured Query Language_) _Statement_ on **relational external databases**.

-The **Execute statement** action (present in the Database Connector module) provides a consistent environment for Mendix projects to perform an arbitrary SQL _Statement_ on relational external databases.
+The **executeStatement** action (present in the Database Connector module) provides a consistent environment for Mendix projects to perform an arbitrary SQL _Statement_ on relational external databases.
 JDBC (_Java Database Connectivity_) API, a standard Java API, is used when this Java action attempts to connect with a Relational Database for which a JDBC driver exists.

 **After completing this how-to you will know how to do the following:**